modernweb-dev/rocket/docs/docs/configuration/overview.md

 import data from './data.json';
 ```

-You can accomplish this with rollup and dev server plugins.
-Make sure to add both the dev-server plugin as well as the rollup plugin, so that the behaviors is the same during development as it is in the production build.
+You can accomplish this with Rollup and dev server plugins.
+Make sure to add both the dev-server plugin as well as the Rollup plugin, so that the behaviors is the same during development as it is in the production build.

-For these cases you can use `setupDevAndBuildPlugins`, which will automatically add the plugin for you to both rollup and dev-server:
+For these cases you can use `setupDevAndBuildPlugins`, which will automatically add the plugin for you to both Rollup and dev-server:

 ```js
 import json from '@rollup/plugin-json';